reymon359/book-sentences/books/the-pragmatic-programmer/README.md

 When disorder increases in software, we call it “software rot.”
 Some folks might call it by the more optimistic term, “technical debt,” with the implied notion that they’ll pay it back someday.
 They probably won’t.

-Don’t leave “broken windows’’ (bad designs, wrong decisions, or poor code) unrepaired.
+Don’t leave “broken windows" (bad designs, wrong decisions, or poor code) unrepaired.
 Fix each one as soon as it is discovered.
 If there is insufficient time to fix it properly, then board it up.
 Perhaps you can comment out the offending code, or display a “Not Implemented” message, or substitute dummy data instead.
 Take some action to prevent further damage and to show that you’re on top of the situation.

 Don’t cause collateral damage just because there’s a crisis of some sort.
 One broken window is one too many.
 One broken window—a badly designed piece of code, a poor management decision that the team must live with for the duration of the project—is all it takes to start the decline.